H0BB5/pocket-ide/README.md

 fix    # Diagnose and auto-repair
 ```

+### Can't use shortcuts while Claude is running
+- You're in the Claude pane - shortcuts go to Claude
+- Use `Ctrl+b →` to switch to terminal pane
+- Or `Ctrl+b q` then press `2` for terminal
+- Now shortcuts work again!

+### "Claude is idle (nothing to interrupt)"
+- The `k` command detected Claude isn't running anything
+- This is normal - Claude is ready for new commands

 ### "sessions should be nested with care"
-This happens when trying to attach while already in tmux.
-Use:
+- You're trying to attach while already in tmux
-- `1`, `2`, `3` - Switch panes directly (after Tailscale upgrade)
-- `p` - Cycle to next pane
+- Just use pane switching commands instead
 - Or exit tmux first with `Ctrl+b d`

-### "Claude command not found"
-Download Claude Code from: https://claude.ai/download

 ### Can't connect from phone?
 1. Check SSH is enabled: System Preferences → Sharing → Remote Login